-- Identifying and diagnosing a global intellectual delay: this may include determining the severity of an intellectual impairment and evaluating the impact this is having on meeting developmental milestones.
+- Identifying and diagnosing a global intellectual delay: This may include determining the severity of intellectual impairment and evaluating the impact it is having on meeting developmental milestones.
 Re-administering assessments can also provide a standardised method to monitor an individual’s progress over time.

-- Developing individualised management programs: by identifying a child’s strengths and weaknesses, the psychologist can work with parents and teachers to develop interventions to best accommodate a child’s learning and developmental needs.
+- Developing individualised management programs: By identifying a child’s strengths and weaknesses, the psychologist can work with parents and teachers to develop interventions to best accommodate their learning and developmental needs.

-- Accessing additional funding: the diagnosis of a developmental disability can assist with accessing government funding and school based funding to provide the necessary supports in the home and school environment to best accommodate the child’s needs.
+- Accessing additional funding: The diagnosis of a developmental disability can assist with accessing government funding and school-based funding to provide the necessary support at home and school to best accommodate the child’s needs.

 To accurately identify and diagnose a developmental delay or disorder, a standardised psychometric assessment is used to assess various areas of development such as: